Code-Institute-Submissions/portfolio-project/README.md

 ## Deployment
 The website was deployed on Azure servers and can be found at the following link: (https://portfoliowebsite.z35.web.core.windows.net/).
 The Azure integration in Microsoft Visual Code was used.

+If you wish to deploy this project yourself, please follow the following steps:
+    - clone the repository
+    - head to "Settings" and scroll to the "GitHub Pages" section
+    - select master branch, do not select a theme and hit "Save" button at the bottom of the page
+    - please be aware that might take up to several minutes to have your page published and propagated

 The deployed version and the GitHub version have no differences and only one branch is used (Master).